alex-kulikov-git/skyline-computation/README.md

-# skyline-computation
+# Skyline Computation
-This work reviews and improves some state-of-the-art Skyline algorithms.
-Further, it proposes a novel, memory-efficient Skyline algorithm called S-ART-S.
+This work reviews and improves some of the state-of-the-art algorithms for Skyline computation.
+Further, it proposes a novel, memory-efficient Skyline algorithm called S-ART-S, which bases on its predecessor ST-S.